 The goal of Reach for Excellence is to change the lives of underserved middle school students through education and opportunity.

 Reach for Excellence is a tuition-free academic and leadership enrichment program that empowers determined learners and expands their possibilities in the classroom, in the community, and in life.
-Reach offers students of limited income a mix of academic, cultural, and community-based experiences that prepares them for the challenges of college-preparatory programs and high schools.
+Reach for Excellence offers students of limited income a mix of academic, cultural, and community-based experiences that prepares them for the challenges of college-preparatory programs and high schools.

 Students and families make a three-year commitment to attend weekend and summer classes.
-Our population is comprised of academically talented students who have the determination to succeed and through Reach discover the path.
+Our population is comprised of academically talented students who have the determination to succeed and through Reach for Excellence discover the path.

 Reach for Excellence provides them with not only tools to excel, but also caring mentorship.
-Reach faculty and staff prepare students for success with more than classroom education; the program also teaches etiquette, leadership, and contribution to society.
+Reach for Excellence faculty and staff prepare students for success with more than classroom education; the program also teaches etiquette, leadership, and contribution to society.
 Reach for Excellence students form a community of like-minded young people who strive to better their opportunities in the classroom and in life.

 Wondering whether your child is eligible and what they would learn?
 Need more details about the program?
 Find answers to these and other questions on the Reach for Excellence FAQs page.